 Look at ways to cut costs and shop smartly

 It can be difficult to change the amount of money you have coming in – but you have much more control over what goes out.
-Your budget shows you where your money’s going, so you can see if there’s anything you can easily cut back on, or shop around for a better deal.
+Your budget will help you see if there’s anything you can easily cut back on, or shop around for a better deal.

-As a first quick and easy step, use our Quick cash finder to see how you can save by cutting out things you buy regularly that are perhaps non-essentials.
-This isn’t to say that you shouldn’t enjoy treats, but you might be surprised at how much small things – like a daily coffee when out – add up!
+As a first quick and easy step, use our Quick cash finder to see how you can save by cutting out non-essentials.
+This isn’t to say that you shouldn’t enjoy treats, but you might be surprised at how much small things, such as a daily coffee, add up to!

 Saving money around the home and when out

-Follow the links below for more tips on how to cut back around the home and when out and about.
+Follow the links below for more tips on how to cut your costs.

 Energy saving grants if you’re on a low income

 Did you know?

 Turning down your heating by one degree can save around £65 a year in a typical home.